gyauney/shakespeare-and-company-social-readership/README.md

 ### Matching Shakespeare and Company with Goodreads

-This project contributes a matching between works in the [Shakespeare and Company][] Project and works in Goodreads.
+This project contributes a matching between works in the [Shakespeare and Company Project][] and works in Goodreads.
-We were able to match and manually verify 4460 of the Shakespeare and Company URIs to Goodreads book IDs.
+We were able to match and manually verify 4460 of the Shakespeare and Company book URIs to Goodreads book IDs.
 We additionally consolidated Goodreads metadata for these matched works.
 - `data/goodreads-book-id-to-sc-uri_full-matching.json`: a JSON dictionary mapping Goodreads book ID to SC book URI
 - `data/matched-goodreads-metadata.json`: a JSON list containing a dictionary for each matched Goodreads book.
 Example metadata keys are the year of publication (`yearFirstPublished`) and number of reviews (`numReviews`).

 [Shakespeare and Company]: https://shakespeareandco.princeton.edu/about/data/

-### Requirements
+### Code requirements

 This code needs Python 3 along with `numpy` and `networkx`.
 You can install the dependencies with: